fpachet/continuator/README.md

 - [François Pachet](https://github.com/fpachet)

 ### Dependencies

-The project requires the following Python packages: numpy~=2.2.3 mido~=1.2.10 gradio
+The project requires Python 3.11 at least, as well as the following packages: numpy~=2.2.3 mido~=1.2.10 gradio